 Answer:

 When a paddle wheel was placed in the path of cathode rays it rotates.
-This shows that electrons the particles in cathode rays have mass.
+This shows that electrons, the particles in cathode rays have mass.

 Question 4.

 Cathode rays, cast shadows of opaque objects placed in their path.
-What can be inferred from
+What can be inferred from this?

 Answer:

-Cathode rays cast shadows of opaque objects placed in their path, indicating that the cathode rays
+Cathode rays cast shadows of opaque objects placed in their path, indicating that the cathode rays travel in a straight line.

 Question 5.

-5. Some properties of the sub-atomic particles like electron, proton and neutron are given in the table.
+Some properties of the sub-atomic particles like electron, proton and neutron are given in the table.
 Complete the following table.

 Answer: